rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/EDA.md

 # Quantum Open Source Foundation project
 Hello world, this is my quantum open source project on building a quantum variational classifier using the heart attack dataset.
 This will be a series of blogs in the order of:
+1. Classical preprocessing, this one
+2. Explaining the workings of a variational quantum model
+3. Explain my finds and look at the best models
+4. Characterising loss landscapes

 # Exploratory Data Analysis